Use this guide to help you choose the best table options for your cafeteria.

 Standard cafeteria tables have a vinyl edge molding.
 Most of our tables also feature the option of epoxy edging which is more expensive than the vinyl but has a lot of benefits.
 Epoxy edge molding will not chip and has a tighter seal which is great for younger kids who sometimes pick at the edging on these tables.
 This is a great option to protect your edging as well as your particleboard or plywood.

 Depending on your specific needs, you may want a cafeteria table with attached seating or unattached seating.
-In most cases, you will want attached seating.
+In most cases, you will want attached seating for organized, clutter-free cafeterias.
 However, if you have spare chairs available, are just upgrading your previous cafeteria tables or are wanting to accommodate wheelchairs, you may want unattached seating.
-There are two types of attached seating cafeteria tables: bench-style and stool style.
+There are two types of attached seating cafeteria tables: bench-style and stool-style.

 Check out our complete line of Bench Style Cafeteria Tables

-Most of our cafeteria tables come in two heights, either 27”H or 29”H. A 29” height is standard when your stool or bench is 18” high.
-If you are seating younger children, you may want to consider purchasing a 27"H table and a 16”H bench or stool.
+Most of our cafeteria tables come in two heights, either 27”H or 29”H. A 29” height is standard when your stool or bench is 17” high.
+If you are seating younger children, you may want to consider purchasing a 27"H table and a 15”H bench or stool.
+Those are the most common heights.
+However, we can offer a 25"H table with a 13"H seat for a younger age range of students.

 Depending on the layout or size of your lunch room, the number or size of cafeteria tables may vary.
 To prevent any fire hazards, tables should have a minimum of 48 inches between each other.
 You will also want to be sure that no doors or any other exits will be blocked by the tables you choose.